dudimasta/xat-lap-secure-wf/README.md

 ### Deployment do Azure
 - w subskrypcji, do której zamierzasz robić deploymenty, włączyć provider 'Microsoft.OperationalInsights'
+    - sub > settings > resource providers > Microsoft.OperationalInsights > register
 - wykonaj deployment z VSC (wskaż region, resource groupę, itd.)
+    - InvDemo workspace > LogicApp > rmb > deploy to logicApp > new LogicApp (Advanced)
     - Sometimes VS Code will want you to install a C# Dev Kit.
 If this has been installed, please remove it from the extensions.
 When C# Dev Kit is installed, it will add ".sln" files to your code project.
 Delete these files as they can mess with the build tasks.
     - We have seen a couple situations where the APP_KIND isn't set.
 It should be set to workflowApp.
 You can find this setting in the Environment variables section.
 Set as follows:
     - <b>APP_KIND: workflowApp</b>
-- Sprawdź, że w zmiennych środowiskowych zdeployowanej logi apki masz:
+- Sprawdź, że w zmiennych środowiskowych zdeployowanej logic apki masz:
     - APP_KIND: workflowApp
     - AzureFile_connectionString: DefaultEndpointsProtocol=https;AccountName=[nazwa-az-file-storage];AccountKey=[TWÓJ-KLUCZ];EndpointSuffix=core.windows.net
 - W storage Az File załóż strukturę folderów: